 - part of an antipasto platter or on a cheeseboard (cut larger pieces smaller)

-- as lunch or main with toasted bread with a smear of avocado or ricotta (pictured below) (try this simple homemade Irish Soda Bread)
+- as lunch or main with toasted bread with a smear of avocado or ricotta (pictured below) (try this simple homemade crusty artisan bread, or this no yeast Irish Soda Bread or no yeast sandwich bread)

-- pile it over a simple piece of grilled chicken, steak or pork – like a salsa!
+- pile it over a simple piece of grilled chicken (try one of these marinades), steak or pork – like a salsa!

-- grilled vegetable salad – toss through baby spinach leaves or rocket/arugula
+- grilled vegetable salad – toss through baby spinach leaves or rocket/arugula; or

 Watch how to make it